morganross/Kexow-Install/README.md

 ##New TODO New TODO##########################
-see cloud spreadheet to make a cloud enable virtualization in bios replace small ssd with big hdd if nessasary maybe learn a little dual booting along the way after
+see cloud spreadheet to make a cloud enable virtualization in bios

+maybe learn a little dual booting along the way after